-1 s/Guardians) 1. have read and understood the information outlined in the Parent's Handbook; 2. agree to support high quality education at The Children's House; 3. accept the financial responsibility for my/our child during the school year; child's education by attending parent education opportunities; ators are devoted to guiding our child through his/her primary uiding us, as parents as well, as we journey with our child through , uardians) (child's name) e Included with this signed enrollment form is a en's House: 231 East Drake Ave.
+- 1. have read and understood the information outlined in the Parent's Handbook; - 2. agree to support high quality education at The Children's House; - 3. accept the financial responsibility for my/our child during the school year; - 4. agree to stay informed about our child's education by attending parent education opportunities; - 5. are aware that our child's educators are devoted to guiding our child through his/her primary education and are committed to guiding us, as parents as well, as we journey with our child through these formative years;

+Henceforth, we, ,

+(Parents/Guardians)

+would like to enroll

+(child's name)

+Beginning August \$500 annual enrollment fee Included with this signed enrollment form is a

+e: 231 East Drake Ave.
 Auburn, AL 36830.

-Date: Date: for my/our child during the school year child's education by attending parent education opportunities ators are devoted to guiding our child through his/her pruiding us, as parents as well, as we journey with our child the uardians) (child's name) (child's name) e Included with this signed enrollment form the street are the street at the street are the street a
+Parent's Signature: Date: